Heo Sol-ji: Personal life

 Solji majored in Applied Music at Dong-ah Institute of Media and Arts.
 In December 2016, she was diagnosed with hyperthyroidism and went on hiatus from EXID's group activities until July 2018.
-She also enrolled in Kyung Hee Cyber University to study the practical music program during her hiatus time (2017).
+She enrolled in Kyung Hee Cyber University's practical music program during her hiatus.

 In October 2021, Solji was appointed as a professor in the Department of Applied Music at Yongin University.